Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 The Scarlet Empress (1934), 110 minutes, D: Josef von Sternberg

 Josef von Sternberg's startling, dark, visually opulent, hauntingly expressionistic, and mostly fictional biopic of German-born Princess Sophia Frederica (Dietrich).
-The young, naive, tremulous bride-to-be is brought on a seven-week journey to Russia for an arranged marriage to Grand Duke Peter (Jaffe), son of Empress Elizabeth (Dresser).
-Sophia's domineering, mother-in-law, who renames her Catherine, hopes to improve the royal blood line, but she is revulsed by her bumbling, idiotic, and childlike husband-to-be, and instead becomes romantically involved with opportunistic womanizer Count Alexei (Lodge).
-Eventually, she engineers a coup d'etat with the aid of the military, kills Peter III, and becomes Catherine the Great, Tsarina of Russia.
+The young, naive, tremulous bride-to-be was brought on a seven-week journey to Russia for an arranged marriage to Grand Duke Peter (Jaffe), son of Empress Elizabeth (Dresser).
+Sophia's domineering, mother-in-law, who renamed her Catherine, hoped to improve the royal blood line, but she was revulsed by her bumbling, idiotic, and childlike husband-to-be, and instead became romantically involved with opportunistic womanizer Count Alexei (Lodge).
+Eventually, she engineered a coup d'etat with the aid of the military, killed Peter III, and became Catherine the Great, Tsarina of Russia.
 This semi-erotic tale of 18th century Russia was one of the most daring films of the Hays Production Code era, featuring, among other things, immorality, nudity and open sexual decadence.
-The film also features extravagant sets and von Sternberg's trademark stylization, as well as great performances.
-For a six-year period, Dietrich was svengali von Sternberg's favorite leading lady - this was their sixth film together (and last great collaboration).
+The film also featured extravagant sets and von Sternberg's trademark stylization, as well as great performances.
+For a six-year period, Dietrich was Svengali von Sternberg's favorite leading lady - this was their sixth film together (and last great collaboration).

 The Scarlet Pimpernel (1934, UK), 85 minutes, D: Harold Young